agilepro/epiconsciousness/docs/Philosophy/Phillippa_Foot.md

 She argues that the virtues can be taken to be as essential to the fulfillment of our desires as are our limbs.

+## Virtues and Vices

+This paper from 1978 is the title essay of the collection of her other writings.
+The programmatic statement of modern virtue ethics: virtues as correctives to characteristic human temptations.
+This is [discussed by Simon Cushing](https://www.youtube.com/watch?v=Gd5L_DWOx2M) on YouTube.

+A virtue is a property of character.
+Focus on moral virtues since there can be other kinds.
+Three kinds: beneficial, will/intention, corrective.
+You can't be moral by accident, intention is key but that is not enough, but the disposition of the heart.
+Corrective is about being prepared to act the right way.

+Utilitarianism can come into conflict with individual goods.
+Justice sometimes appears to be against the common good.

+Intentionally spelling something wrong, does not mean you are a bad speller, because it could be done artistically, but intentionally violating a virtue can never mean anything except you don't have the virtue.
+Virtues are only virtues because of human weakness, corrective to human foibles.

+Is the hero who was terrified more virtuous than the same act by someone who was not terrified?
+But a better person might that who finds it easier.
+It is possible to be courageous in doing evil, but in them courage is not a virtue.
+Arsenic is a poison, but can be used to treat wood where it is not a poison.

+### Outline of Virtues and Vices

+I
+* Virtues and vices have been neglected.
+* Aristotle and Aquinas based morality on virtues/vices
+* Some disagreement on definition of virtue/vice
+* virtues are in some way beneficial to welfare.
+(Just as good morals are beneficial)
+* a virtue is something a person *needs* for themselves and their fellows
+* only talking about intentional actions.
+Accidents don't count.
+Part of the will.
+* innermost desires and will power.
+* wisdom is an intellectual virtue.
+Wisdom is how to act well to bring about good ends, and it presupposes good ends.
+* wisdom is on generally available experience, not specialized training.
+* second part of wisdom is on values.
+* how are virtues different from arts or skills?
+A virtue is not just a capacity, but also it must engage the will.
+II
+* Courage and Temperance.
+Courage faces fear, Temperance faces irrational desire.
+Virtues are correctives against these basic feelings.
+* Justice and Charity - don't fight against desire but fight against deficiency of motivation
+* must be about things that are difficult to do.
+Courage appreciated only when it is difficult to be brave.
+* avoiding stealing is more honorable in the person more tempted to steal
+* charity is best found in the person for whom charity it easy
+* courage can be about overcoming irrational fears, like claustrophobia or fear of heights
+* Kant argues that only actions done of a sense of duty have positive moral worth.
+A philanthropist who enjoys sharing is not really acting morally.
+* Kant says self preservation is not worthy, except if out of duty
+* There is no virtue in self-love.
+* Rescuing Kant: charity is a virtue of attachment as well as action, so the sympathy that makes it easier to act with charity is part of the virtue itself.
+III
+* virtues are "a positively good action"
+* what about when an action confirms one virtu, but contradicts another?
+* Aquinas says a virtue can never be used for bad purpose (except when treated as objects)
+* What about courage of the villain?
+(Peter Geach)
+* Is charity stronger in a person who is willing to break the law for it.
+(Robin Hood)
+* How about the murder of a evil person?
+Does that take courage?
+* "we are inclined to say that it ‘took courage’; and yet it seems wrong to think of courage as equally connected with good actions and bad."
+* the power of virtue is related to the power of producing good action (seems circular)
+* " a disparity between the moral ideals that may seem to be implied in our talk about the virtues, and the moral judgements that we actually make"
+* " For while wisdom always operates as a virtue, its close relation prudence does not, and it is prudence rather than wisdom that inspires many a careful life."
+* "Nevertheless in some people temperance is not a virtue, but is rather connected with timidity or with a grudging attitude to the acceptance of good things.
+Of course what is best is to live boldly yet without imprudence or intemperance, but the fact is that rather few can manage that"

 ## Main References

   1. "Moral Beliefs" (1958–59) — Proceedings of the Aristotelian Society 59(1): 83–104